Fiber Couplers

 AMS Technologies

-AMS Technologies provides a broad variety of of fiber couplers for single mode (SM), multi mode (MM) and polarization maintaining (PM) fibers for various applications:
+AMS Technologies provides a broad variety of fiber couplers for single mode (SM), multi mode (MM) and polarization maintaining (PM) fibers for various applications:

 - SM couplers & combiners, also in low-loss fused fiber technology